andrewasd/RedditWallPaper/README.md

 # RedditWallPaper
-A program to automatically set your wallpaper from random reddit subs
+A program to automatically set your wallpaper from your selected reddit subs

 This is a simple app that fetches random wallpaper from reddit and set it as background
 you can select the subreddits you want to chose with `redwall config`